 09.30 – 09.50 Mark Barges, Counsel, Linklaters LLP

 09.50 – 10.10 Muneer Ferozie, Regional Head IFC, The World Bank Group

 11.15 – 11.20 Chair: Dr. Charles Schlumberger, Lead Air Transport Specialist, The World Bank

-11.35 – 11.50 Emmanuel Goldstein, Head of Transportation & Infrastructure for Europe, Middle East & Africa, Morgan Stanley
+11.35 – 11.50 Emmanuel Goldstein, Managing Director, Head of EMEA Transportation & Infrastructure, Morgan Stanley

-11.50 – 12.05 Waleed Youssef, Director Strategy & Privatization, KPI Aviation Marketing Solutions
+11.50 – 12.05 Dr. Waleed Youssef, Director Strategy & Privatization, KPI Aviation Marketing Solutions

 12.05 – 12.15 Valery Olefir, Director, Infrata